Athlete’s foot is a common fungal infection. It is highly contagious but can be treated easily with over the counter medicines.

-Athlete's foot can be very uncomfortable and can go away on its own in a third of cases, but will usually need to be treated.
+Athlete’s foot can be very uncomfortable and can go away on it’s own in a third of case, but will usually need to be treated.

 Although it mainly shows in the feet, it can move to other areas of your body.
 The fungus grows best in warm, dark and humid areas.
 In some cases it can spread to the armpits or groin and in rare cases to the hand.

 Athlete’s foot can develop on its own or be caught from someone else.

 There is lots of bacteria and fungus on your feet and are harmless.
 The fungus can grow in the warm humid areas in between your toes and develop into athlete’s foot.
 Washing well in between your toes will help stop the fungus growing too much.

 As well as good foot hygiene, making sure your feet are dry before putting socks on also helps.
 Changing your socks if you get your feet or shoes wet will also stop the growth of any bacteria or fungus.